Sanders leads Nevada against Washington after 27-point outing - WTOP News

 Reno, Nevada; Saturday, 10 p.m.
 EST

-BOTTOM LINE: Nevada faces Washington after Kobe Sanders scored 27 points in Nevada’s 91-75 victory against the Sam Houston Bearkats.
+BOTTOM LINE: Nevada plays Washington after Kobe Sanders scored 27 points in Nevada’s 91-75 victory over the Sam Houston Bearkats.

+Nevada went 15-2 at home last season while going 26-8 overall.
+The Wolf Pack allowed opponents to score 66.9 points per game and shoot 41.8% from the field last season.

-Washington went 5-6 on the road and 17-15 overall last season.
+Washington went 17-15 overall with a 5-6 record on the road a season ago.
 The Huskies gave up 77.1 points per game while committing 18.7 fouls last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.